What is the best Cornish scones recipe?

 A festive favourite

-Christmas at St Michaels is a special experience.
-Flavoursome, festive food, warming evenings around the fire and 4-nights of coastal bliss.
-It's never too early to make plans!
+Christmas at St Michaels is special with good Cornish food, warming evenings around the fire and plenty of festive cheer.
+It's never too early to start making plans!

 • Classic King Room (upgrades available)